miraisolutions/secretsanta/README.md

 #### Project requirements

 The project includes files `requirements.in` and `requirements-package.in`, defining module / package dependencies.
-Such files are compiled into an actual `requirements.txt` files, which is not committed to Git and should be re-created for the local checkout.
+Such files are compiled into an actual `requirements.txt` file, which is not committed to Git and should be re-created for the local checkout.

 NOTE: make sure all commands are executed inside the virtual environment, e.g. at such a prompt:
 ```